How do you use the word stesso in Italian? What does it mean? How do you pronounce it?

 How do you use stesso in Italian?

-Stesso always needs to be preceded by a definite article.
+Stesso must always be preceded by a definite article.
 This article matches the gender and the number of the noun it refers to.

 Lo stesso tavolo